Who We Are

 Heidi Mottahedin, C.Med,.
 Acc F.M., C.S.F.T., IMI

-Heidi Mottahedin is a Chartered Mediator.
+Heidi Mottahedin is a Professional Mediator.
 Heidi did her undergraduate studies in International Business Management and Sociology.
 She received her mediation training from York University and Harvard Law School and has received extensive training in the Solution Focused field from leading North Americans universities.
 She has applied her management skills in various capacities.
-Heidi is certified by the International Mediation Institute and is a lifetime member of FMC and a member of the ADR Institute of Canada.
+Heidi is certified by the International Mediation Institute, and is a lifetime member of FMC and an accredited member of the Ontario Association for Family Mediation.
 She has been active in various not-for-profit and charitable organizations, having served on different boards and committees.
 Heidi is the recipient of the University of Toronto's 2011 Jason Kelly Leadership Award for Excellence in Solution-Focused Counselling.
 She has been awarded the Queen Elizabeth II Diamond Jubilee Medal for her efforts in making justice more accessible to all Canadians.

 “Our justice system will be further strengthened with the introduction of the JusticeNet program, as it will serve to complement existing access to justice programs intended for people who do not qualify for legal aid.”